zarucki/social_group_feed_recruitment/README.md

 * some benchmarking, to measure performance - some traffic generator with mix of reading and writing
 * use docker-compose to set up small mongo cluster with replication and sharding
 * authentication of REST using JWT
+* proper REST endpoints for paging
+* better cleaning up ;)

 # Further improvements to be made

 * When propagating new group post among all followers we don't have to update all cached timelines at once.
-World will not end if one user sees one post 1 minute earilier.
+We could do this lazily.
+World will not end if some users see a post 1 minute later.
 * If group would be really active we don't have to propagate posts to timeline caches one by one.
 We could make them more lazy and batch them.
 * The `timeline_cache` collection should use in-memory storage, we don't need to persist it, we can loose it all.
 Also journaling should be off.
 We need is as fast as possible.
 If we screw something up we can rebuild the cache.
 Probably such collection would need to use different storage engine, maybe even be on differently setup mongo node.
+* Don't throw out whole cache if membership changes - in some cases it doesn't affect feed at all